jhgille2/rna_seq_pipeline_template/README.md

 1. Directories to hold the input/output of the pipeline need to be added.
 Run `bash make_folders.sh` to add them all at once.
 2. Decide on what system you want to use for dependency management.
   a) Conda: Create a conda environment from the **environment.yml** file with `conda env create -f environment.yml`.
-  b) Singularity: Have to have singularity installed and sudo permissions, then run `sudo singularity build conda.sif singularity_setup`.
+  b) Singularity: Have to have singularity installed and sudo permissions.
+On your own computer, run `sudo singularity build conda.sif singularity_setup` and then transfer the **conda.sif** container to the HPC directory where the repo was cloned to.
 3. Copy data into appropriate directories.
   a) ./data: The genome .fa and annotations .gtf file
   b) ./data/reads: rna seq fastq files